- AddressVisitor Information Centre, Museums & Gallery Brolga Street, Quilpie QLD 4480

 Fossicking with Permit: The Duck Creek and Sheep Station Creek designated fossicking area is 60km southeast of the Toompine township.
 These fields have been worked since the 1880’s and are open to the public.
 A fossicking permit is required.
 Maps and licences can be obtained from Quilpie Mining Registrar, located next door to the Police Station on Buln Buln Street, Quilpie.
 The registrar is open Monday to Friday and a fee for a permit is required.
 Phone: 07 4656 1266

 Opal Shopping: At the opal shops in Quilpie, you can see opals being cut and polished and purchase a very special souvenir or gift to take home.
 Every opal pattern is as different as a fingerprint.
-However, the value of opal is largely subjective and depends on the cut, polish, body colour as well as the play and pattern
+However, the value of opal is largely subjective and depends on the cut, polish, body colour as well as the play and pattern.
+Ask at the Information Centre where to purchase some local Quilpie Boulder Opal.

 St Finbarr’s Church: The late Des Burton, known as the father of the boulder Opal industry, is largely responsible for putting Australian Opals on the world stage.
 Des had opened many shops including Quilpie Opals in Brisbane’s Queen Street Mall.
 He donated a number of boulder Opal displays to St Finbarr’s Church, which is always open so you can experience these wonderful opals.